KristofaJosh/CSVtoDB/docs/DOCUMENTATION.md

 - I speculated between using _pandas_ module or the inbuilt _csv_ module python provides.
 Both will achieve the same task for this exercise, although I decided to use the pandas module because I find it more comfortable.
 - Logging the GET request, I didn't understand the question entirely ( On each GET request, log that the data was requested)
-    - my assumption is each time the web app was visited, the get request should be logged.
+    - my assumption is each time the web app was visited, the GET request should be logged.

 ##### Methods Used for API
 - GET